 On January 2, 2020, the Company entered into an arrangement to share office space, equipment, personnel, consultants and various administrative services with other companies related by virtue of certain directors and management in common.
 These services have been provided through a management company equally owned by each company party to the arrangement.
 Costs incurred by the management company are allocated and funded by the shareholders of the management company based on time incurred and use of services.
 All of the parties have jointly entered into a rental agreement for office space.
 If the Company's participation in the arrangement is terminated, the Company will be obligated to pay its share of the rent payments for the remaining term of the office space rental agreement.
-The Company's obligation for future rental payments if the Company's participation in the arrangement was terminated on December 31, 2023 was approximately \$656 (December 31, 2022 - \$1,028), determined based on the Company's average share of rent paid in the immediately preceding 12 months.
+On January 1, 2025, the Company terminated the arrangement to share office space, equipment, personnel, consultants and various administrative services with other companies related by virtue of certain directors and management in common.
+The agreed settlement cost associated with the termination of the agreement was \$104.

-The Company was charged for the following with respect to these arrangements in the year ended December 31, 2023 and 2022:
+The Company was charged for the following with respect to these arrangements in the year ended December 31, 2024 and 2023:

-For the year ended December 31, 2023 2022
+For the year ended December 31, 2024 2023

-Salaries and benefits \$ 2,071 \$ 2,132
+Salaries and benefits \$ 2,244 \$ 2,071

-Office and other 412 429
+Office and other 469 412

-Filing and regulatory fees 54 79
+Filing and regulatory fees 54 54

-Marketing and travel 20 20
+Marketing and travel 19 20

-\$ 2,557 \$ 2,660
+\$ 2,786 \$ 2,557